Davidson Fixative

 -

-- Extended storage in Davidson Fixative may result in hard, brittle tissue.
-After recommended fixation time, transfer Davidson fixed tissue to 70% Ethyl Alcohol or Formalin 10%, Phosphate Buffered for storage.
+- After maximum fixation, transfer Davidson fixed tissue to 70% Ethyl Alcohol or Formalin 10%, Phosphate Buffered for long-term storage purposes.

 REFERENCES: